Restaurant Listings

 AMERICAN

 If there are better views than those afforded while dining on the patio at Deer Valley Resort’s Royal Street Café, we haven’t found them.
-Enjoy the street corn guacamole or the albacore tuna tacos while sipping a signature cocktail like the award-winning blueberry mojito, a cold brew, or maybe a glass of bubbly, surrounded by magnificent mountains, sun, and sky.
+Enjoy street corn guacamole, tie-dyed miso salmon, wild boar taquito, or poke mini tacos while sipping a signature cocktail like the award-winning blueberry mojito, a cold brew, or maybe a glass of bubbly, surrounded by magnificent mountains, sun, and sky.
 7600 Royal St, 435-645-6724, deervalley.com/dining $$–$$$ L K O P R

 STICKY WICKET - seasonal